charlesmerritt/charlesmerritt/README.md

 ### Stochastic Valuation of Pine Stands Using Monte Carlo Simulation

-Designing a Markov Decision Process framework to model stochastic pine stand growth under disturbances such as fire, wind, and pests.
+Designing a stochastic process framework to model pine stand growth under disturbances such as fire, wind, and pests.
 The goal is to quantify how deterministic forest valuation underestimates risk and long-term economic variability by comparing against Monte Carlo–based stochastic valuations.

 ### Brandon AI